-A complaint involving a violation of the Nonacademic Code of Conduct must be submitted in writing to the Office of the Vice President for Enrollment Management and Learner Services.
-The University Registrar and Associate Vice President, acting for the Vice President, will review the matter to determine whether the allegations merit proceeding with formal charges, or should be addressed informally.
+A complaint involving a violation of the Nonacademic Code of Conduct must be submitted in writing to the Office of the Provost.
+The Associate Vice President and University Registrar, acting for the Vice President, will review the matter to determine whether the allegations merit proceeding with formal charges, or should be addressed informally.

-If, in the opinion of the University Registrar and Associate Vice President, the complaint should be pursued formally, the student will receive written notice of the charges and specifications, as well as information about a scheduled hearing.
-The Vice President for Enrollment Management and Learner Services may withdraw the charges any time prior to the hearing, if good cause exists to do so.
+If, in the opinion of the Associate Vice President and University Registrar, the complaint should be pursued formally, the student will receive written notice of the charges and specifications, as well as information about a scheduled hearing.
+The Provost may withdraw the charges any time prior to the hearing, if good cause exists to do so.

 Student Rights and Responsibilities

-- Must notify the University Registrar and Associate Vice President of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing.
+- Must notify the Associate Vice President and University Registrar of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing.

-- Must submit a copy of any document that the student wishes to present into evidence, to the University Registrar and Associate Vice President, at least three days before the hearing.
+- Must submit a copy of any document that the student wishes to present into evidence, to the Associate Vice President and University Registrar, at least three days before the hearing.